 Rhea Dhanbhoora, Reader

 Rhea Dhanbhoora worked for close to a decade as an editor and writer before quitting her job and moving to New York to get her master’s degree and finally writing the stories everyone told her no one would ever read.
+Her debut poetry collection, Sandalwood-Scented Skeletons, is forthcoming from Finishing Line Press in 2022.
 Her work has appeared or is forthcoming in publications such as Sparkle & Blink, Awakened Voices, Five on the Fifth, Capsule Stories Autumn 2020 Edition, Fly on the Wall Press, HerStry, Artsy, Broccoli Mag, and JMWW.
 Her work has been nominated for a Pushcart Prize and Best American Essays.
 She is currently on the board of directors for the literary organization Quiet Lightning and editor of RealBrownTalk.
 Rhea joined Capsule Stories as a reader in January 2021.
 She’s working on several projects, including a linked story collection about women based in the underrepresented Parsi Zoroastrian diaspora.
 You can read her work online at rheadhanbhoora.com.

 Hannah Fortna, Reader